Attractions in Yellowstone Park

 Yellowstone park, as a whole, possesses

 close to 60 percent of the world's geysers.
-The Upper Geyser Basin
+The Upper Geyser

-and Old Faithful.
+Grand, Daisy, Riverside, and Old Faithful.
 There are many frequent,

 smaller geysers to be seen and marveled at in this basin as

-well as numerous hot springs and one recently developed mud pot.
+well as numerous hot springs and one recently developed mud

-large area of geothermal activity can be viewed
+This large area of geothermal activity can be viewed

 by foot along the boardwalk trail at Fountain Paint Pots and

 by car along the three mile Firehole Lake Drive.
 The latter

 is a one-way drive where you will find the sixth geyser predicted

 by the Old Faithful staff: Great Fountain.
 Its splashy eruptions

-send jets of water bursting 100-200 feet in the air, while waves of water cascade down the raised
+send jets of water bursting 100-200 feet in the air, while waves

-the predictions allow a 2 hour +/- window of opportunity.
+with this twice-a-day geyser, as the predictions allow a 2 hour +/- window of opportunity.

 Fountain Paint Pot trail

-is one of my favorite thermal areas to visit, and contains all four
+is one of my favorite thermal areas to visit, and contains all

-mud or paint pots, steam vents, and geysers.
+hot springs, mud or paint pots, steam vents, and geysers.

-geyser basin, though small in size compared to its companions along
+geyser basin, though small in size compared to its companions

-of more than 4,000 gallons of water per minute
+constant discharge of more than 4,000 gallons of water per minute

 into the Firehole River.
 Also in this surprising basin is Yellowstone's

 largest hot springs, Grand Prismatic Spring.
 This feature is 370

 feet in diameter and more than 121 feet in depth.